ucula/Slash_Mobs/README.md

 # Table of Contents
 - [HOW TO INSTALL?](#how-to-install)
     - [NECESSARY FILE TO RUN THE PROGRAM](#necessary-file-to-run-the-program)
+- A lsit of files and a brief description of cclasses it contains
 - [HOW TO PLAY?](#how-to-play)
 - [HOW TO INSTALL PYGAME](#how-to-install-pygame)
 # How to install?